webis-de/natural-language-processing-exercises/README.md

 # Submissions of TIRA_USER_FOR_AUTOMATIC_REPLACEMENT

-This repository contains baseline submissions (document-processing, query-processing, re-ranking, and retrieval) together with a Github action and a development container configuration as starting point for submissions for the []().
+This repository contains baseline submissions and a template for the submission of your software to the TIRA platform.
+The TIRA platform is used to evaluate your software on a set of datasets.
+The evaluation is done in a controlled environment to ensure reproducibility and comparability of the results.

 We recommend that you work either in Github Codespaces or using [dev containers with Docker](https://code.visualstudio.com/docs/devcontainers/containers).
 Github Codespaces are an easy option to start in a few minutes (free tier of 130 compute hours per month), whereas dev container with Docker might be interesting if you want to put a bit more focus on technical/deployment details.